theseniordads/monomental/README.md

 * `MAIN.S` - Main source code file.
 Assemble this to create the demo.
 * `COMPILED` - Compiled versions of the demo.
-  * `ORIGINAL` - Original compiled demo and accompanying [README](https://github.com/theseniordads/stfloormat/blob/main/COMPILED/MONOMNTL.TXT).
+  * `ORIGINAL` - Original compiled demo and accompanying [README](https://github.com/theseniordads/monomental/blob/remix/COMPILED/ORIGINAL/MONOMNTL.TXT).
   * `REMASTER` - Compiled version of the demo from the reverse-engineered source code.
+  * `REMIX` - Tweaked version of the demo with some minor fixes and improvements.
 * `GRAPHICS`
   * `BITMAPS`- Despite the name, these are uncompressed Degas Elite PI3 images.
 They're just *used* like bitmaps.
   * `PACKED`- Degas Elite PI3 images packed with Atomix v3.5 packer.
 Used by the code.